Satssuki/CarND-Advanced-Lane-Lines/README.md

 The inverse perspective transform was quite successful at creating a linear space for lane determination, but assumes a level road and needs additional parameters to handle slopes.

 I enjoyed creating the custom convolutional kernel, and it was quite powerful at targeting strong image features such as long continuous diagonals.
 These are the kind of kernels that are learned automatically via deep learning techniques using convolutional layers.
-I attempted to create a [semantic segmentation artifical neural network](https://github.com/tawnkramer/KerasSemSeg) to detect lane line pixels, but ran out of time.
+I attempted to create a [semantic segmentation artificial neural network](https://github.com/tawnkramer/KerasSemSeg) to detect lane line pixels, but ran out of time.
 I used [my Unity simulator](https://github.com/tawnkramer/sdsandbox) to create perfectly annotated images.

 ![alt text][image17]

 I then tried two different approaches, [here](https://github.com/shekkizh/FCN.tensorflow) and [here](https://github.com/aurora95/Keras-FCN), to semantic segmentation.
-These were quite large networks that required enormous amounts of time.
+These were quite large networks that required enormous amounts of time to train.
 I ran these overnight on AWS EC2 K80 P2 Large instances.
 Each time the resulting image was not segmented at all.
 Due to time constraints, I will continue this on my own time.